-4. We are still alive, and we are not alone!
+4. Wherever we are in this country and in our lives, we are still alive, and we are not alone!
 "Don't worry about things--food, drink and clothes.
 For you already have life and a body--and they are more important than what to eat and what to wear.
 Look at the birds!
 They don't worry about what to eat--they don't need to sow or reap or store up food--for your heavenly Father feeds them...And why worry about your clothes?
 Look at the field lilies!
 They don't worry about theirs.
 Yet King Solomon in all his glory was not clothed as beautifully as they.
 And if God cares so wonderfully for flowers that are here today and gone tomorrow, won't He more surely care for you....So don't be anxious about tomorrow.
 God will take care of your tomorrow too.
 Live one day at a time."
 (Matthew 6: 25-34 TLB)

 Now that's something we can be thankful for every day!
 Happy Thanksgiving.

 Alexandra Swann is the author of No Regrets: How Homeschooling Earned me a Master's Degree at Age Sixteen and several other books.
 Her novel, The Planner about an out of control, environmentally-driven federal government, is available on Kindle and in paperback.
 For more information, visit her website at http://www.frontier2000.net.